 How To Make Cream Puffs

+How To Make Cream Puffs?
 Cream Puffs are classic French dessert that are so easy to make.
 This is a minimal effort, maximum yum recipe!
-Mine are filled with chocolate hazelnut pastry cream, which is pipeable, making them even cuter and more impressive.
+My cream puffs are filled with chocolate hazelnut pastry cream, which is pipeable, making them even cuter and more impressive.
 Topped with chocolate ganache and toasted hazelnuts.
 What are you waiting for?
 Go make them!

 Nick’s favorite thing…

 I love how cute these are.
 They’re so delicious they are and they’re so easy they are to make!
 I have a soft spot for French pastries and choux pastry is no exception.
 It’s possibly he easiest thing to make.
 And the best part?
 You can fill it with anything you like!
 These ones are filled with a chocolate hazelnut pastry cream.

 The choux pastry is only slightly sweetened, but incredibly light.
 The pastry cream is nutty and chocolatey and the topping is indulgent and crunchy with those toasted hazelnuts on top.
 Basically flavor and texture wise, these are a pure treat!

 What are the ingredients I need for cream puffs?

 Unsalted butter – You can use salted if you wish, just leave out the salt in the choux pastry.

 Sugar – I used granulated sugar for the choux pastry.